Skip to Content

 1. Easter Egg Hunt London

 There are so many to choose from.
 Kids and adults alike can search for hidden Easter eggs all around the city.
-Many parks and attractions host their own Easter Egg Hunts, including Kew Gardens, Battersea Park, and the London Zoo.
+Many parks and attractions, including Kew Gardens, Battersea Park, and the London Zoo, host their own Easter egg hunts.

-The National Trust offers amazing Easter egg hunts in London, like the one at Rainham Hall and its woodland garden, complete with an egg and spoon race and a wind chime forest.
+The National Trust offers amazing Easter egg hunts in London, like the one at Rainham Hall and its woodland garden, complete with an egg and spoon race plus a wind chime forest.

 Kids will receive a trail sheet to help with the mission and Easter bunny ears to wear.
 Vegan chocolate eggs are also available.

-Alternatively, join the famous Lindt Gold Bunny Hunt at Henry VIII’s historic Hampton Court Palace and gardens.
+Alternatively, join the famous Lindt Gold Bunny Hunt at Henry VIII’s historic Hampton Court Palace and Gardens, where there is also a lovely playground.

-This Easter egg hunt in London is best suited to children aged 3-12 years of age and their families and takes 90 minutes to complete.
+This Easter egg hunt in London is best suited to children aged 3-12 and their families and takes 90 minutes to complete.

 You’d be hard-pressed to find a more picturesque setting on a beautiful Spring day this Easter weekend in London.